Drip Irrigation System Basics

 Say you decide to landscape your yard in a different manner each year.
 The soaker tubing may be a good choice since it is something that requires annual replacement.
 The size of your irrigation zones will also factor into this equation.
 One of the most important things you should do is draw out a plan and then use string to determine the proper lengths of the tubing you’ll need.

-Control Valve – This component controls the flow of the water from the main water line or throughout the various areas of the irrigation system.
+The control valve monitors the flow of the water from the main water line or throughout the various areas of the irrigation system.
 Control valves may be operated manually or, with a bit more expense, may be automatic.
 Depending on the type of system that is installed, there may be one or more control valves.
-Pressure Reducer or Regulator – Since many systems operate with maximum efficiency at lower water pressures, a pressure regulator may be required to help lower the water pressure coming from the main water line outside of a home.
+Since many systems operate with maximum efficiency at lower water pressures, a pressure regulator may be required to help lower the water pressure coming from the main water line outside of a home.

 Pressure Vacuum Breaker